frequently asked questions

 Can I drop off my broken thing and pick it up when it is fixed?

-The Repair Cafe is not a drop off service.
-Our main aim is to promote a reuse culture, by helping people learn about fixing things.
-Guests are expected to participate in the repair process as much as possible so you must remain with your item.
+The Repair Cafe is not a drop-off service.
+Our main aim is to promote a culture of reuse by helping people learn to fix things.
+Guests are expected to participate in the repair process as much as possible, so you must remain with your item.

 Do I need to pay for Repair Cafe to fix my broken item?